abdur-rab-khan/data-structures-algorithms/C++/05_array/array.md

 # 📃 Array

-> It is a type of data structure which is used to store collection of same data type elements.
+> **`Array`** is a type of data structure which is used to store collection of similar type of data structure.
+And it store data in a contiguous memory location.

+> We know that a pointer is used to store memory addresses, and an array is a special type of data structure where the array name points to the memory location of its first element.

 * There are two types of array.
     * Static Typed (Default).
     * Dynamic Typed (Vectors).